behavioral-ds/behavioral-dynamics-io/README.md

 Classification experiments are located under `experiments/`.
 These scripts:
 - Load the inferred policies (policy-based representations).
 - Load content-based representations (e.g. text embeddings).
-- Train and evaluate classifiers (random forest, gradient boosting).
+- Train and evaluate classifiers (e.g. random forest, gradient boosting).

 ## 6. Visualization
 Figure-generation scripts are located in `visualization/`.
 They mainly take the result files from `experiments/` and other raw data and produce the plots shown in the paper.